bitovi/temporal-load-grafana/readme.md

 # Temporal Load Testing

 Let's do some load testing on Temporal.
+This will help us configure our cluster for efficiency, robustness, and cost control.
 <!--
 ## Create Cluster